graphql/graphql-spec/spec/Section 5 -- Validation.md

 **Explanatory Text**

-GraphQL servers define what directives they support.
-For each usage of a directive, the directive must be available on that server.
+GraphQL services define what directives they support.
+For each usage of a directive, the directive must be available on that service.

 ### Directives Are In Valid Locations